Advanced Course in Grant Writing

 Session III: March 11-12, 2022

-The primary consideration for RSNA is the health and safety of all who are a part of our community.
-We understand the long-term impact COVID-19 has taken on travel and in-person meetings, and have decided to convert Session I and II into a virtual format.
-We are hopeful that Sessions III and IV will be held in-person at RSNA Headquarters in Oak Brook, Illinois, but will continue to monitor the situation.
-Any change of plans will be communicated to all applicants.
+The primary consideration of RSNA is the health and safety of all who are a part of our community.
+We understand the long-term impact COVID-19 has had on travel and in-person meetings, but we are hopeful that we will be able to offer this valuable educational opportunity as an in-person event.
+We will continue to monitor the situation and any change of plans will be communicated.